Trying to decide what color to wood stain your pine wood project? Check out our favorite ten stains on pine – and tips for staining pine!

 It’s important to follow safety precautions when using wood stains, such as wearing gloves, protective eyewear, and a mask when applying stains.
 Also, don’t wear any clothes you would mind being ruined by a splash or spill!

-Using a wood conditioner pre-stain can help even out the dryness of the pine board and allows it to absorb stain more evenly.
+Using a wood conditioner pre-stain to prepare pine before staining can help even out the dryness of the pine board and allows it to absorb stain more evenly.

-Yes – definitely!
+Yes – you can stain pine to have the color of walnut!
 Minwax Dark Walnut is my favorite stain for this!

-Wood boards dry out unevenly.
+Wood boards dry out unevenly, causing blotchy stain finish.
 The drier spots absorb more stain than the less dry bits (kind of like a dry sponge can absorb more water than a damp sponge).
 These spots then appear darker than the neighboring areas.
 Apply a wood conditioner pre-stain to even out the dryness of the wood and reduce blotchiness.

 Applying too much stain will dry goopy, sticky, and drippy.
 Have no fear – while the stain is wet, use a cloth or even paper towel to wipe off any excess.
 Wipe in the direction of the wood grain for best results!

-Five or ten minutes is all it needs to soak in.
+Five or ten minutes is all the time that wood stain needs to soak in.
 I usually just wait until I am done staining the whole piece and then go back and wipe it down from where I started staining.

 Soft woods like pine tend to absorb stains – especially dark colors – in a blotchy way.
 Applying a pre-stain conditioner helps the stain to absorb more evenly!